financelurker/crypto-trades-firefly-iii/README.md

   - Deposits from / Withdrawals to your other crypto addresses
   - Received Interest vía lending or staking
   - On-/Off-ramping from or to SEPA asset account (via IBAN-matching)

+## Supported crypto trading platform / exchanges for trades
+- Binance (formerly known as [binance-firefly-iii](https://github.com/financelurker/binance-firefly-iii))
+  - "notes identifier": "crypto-trades-firefly-iii:binance"

+In the doing:
+- Kraken
+- coinbase
+- KuCoin
+- bitpanda
+- bitfinex
+- HitBTC
+- Crypto.com
+- Nexo
+- PayPal
+- ...

+This module runs stateless next to your Firefly III instance (as Docker container or standalone) and periodically processes new data from your configured crypto trading platform.
+Just spin it up and watch your trades being imported right away.

 # How to Use